signalscorps/file2stix/docs/extractions.md

 If the previously created extracted object matches a previous extracted value AND has the same `identity` BUT a different TLP level to one that matches then a new Object is created.

 Put another way, if the same combination of TLP and identity exists, a previously created object is updated, else a new one is created for reports marked `TLP:GREEN`, `TLP:AMBER` or `TLP:RED`.

-This includes SCOs.
+In the case of SCOs only the TLP level is considered (because no `created_by_ref` field exists).

 To give an example, assume report 4 is marked as `TLP:AMBER` is created by `identity-1234` and contains an IPv4 address observable (`198.51.100.3`).
 A new Indicator SDO Object is created for it (id = `01559644-3b76-4e2a-9cdd-4b7417e95640`) with marking definition `TLP:AMBER` and the `created_by_ref` for that `identity`.